NEAT-project/neat/README.md

 This will generate makefiles and compile the library and the samples.
 You will find the shared and the static library in the `build` directory and the samples in `build/examples` directory.

-For an easy entry to NEAT, have a look at `neat_http_get.c` in the samples folder.
+For an easy introduction to NEAT, have a look at our [tutorial](http://neat.readthedocs.io/en/latest/tutorial.html).

+You may also look at `neat_http_get.c` in the `samples` directory for a practical example.
 ```shell
 $ ./client_http_get www.neat-project.org
 ```